x6zeng/nlpactivelearning/index.md

 We utilized several One-tailed Paired T-tests to compare the efficacy of various active learning sampling strategies with the random sampling strategy.
 Our null hypothesis posited that there would be no discernible difference between the mean values of the evaluation metrics (accuracy, f1-score, precision, recall, and specificity) obtained via random sampling versus those obtained through active learning sampling strategies.
 Our alternative hypothesis was that the mean value of the evaluation metrics obtained via active learning sampling strategy would be superior to that of the random sampling strategy.
 The results suggested that the Posterior probability-based sampling strategy successfully identified the most informative data for continuous model updating.

 Further analysis revealed that incorporating the predictions of multiple classifiers provided a more robust and less variable estimate of uncertainty, resulting in improved accuracy.
 Thus, calculating the entropy based on the average of classifiers' predictions did not lead to a significant increase in accuracy.
 The p-values obtained in tables indicated that the Posterior probability-based sampling strategy was associated with significantly smaller p-values compared to the Committee-based sampling strategy.
-Using a confidence level of 0.05, it can be concluded that the active learning process led to significant increases in accuracy, f1-score, recall, and specificity.
+Using a confidence level of 0.05, it can be concluded that the active learning process led to significant increases in accuracy, f1-score, recall, and specificity. <br>

 <br>

 <center>
 <table class="center">